Innovation and Opportunity at Checkout

 However, things as simple as operations can also have a huge impact on front-end shopping.
 Shoppers who stand in line too long may be frustrated and unwilling to add to their basket, but shoppers who wait in no line might move through checkout so fast that they don’t have time to shop anything at front-end.
 Perhaps shoppers who experience quality customer service may be more open to an impulse buy.
 Retailers must understand how their shoppers respond to different factors in the front-end in order to have the most efficient layout for their unique shoppers.

-As mentioned earlier, new technology such as cashier-less checkout and click and collect is becoming more of a mainstream factor in grocery stores.
+As mentioned earlier, new technologies such as cashier-less checkout and click and collect are becoming more of a mainstream factor in grocery stores.
 But as these technologies and other new technologies become more prevalent, retailers and manufacturers will have to study how they impact shopper behavior as a whole.
 The interplay between new checkout methods and traditional checkout methods as well as store design elements that must be adapted due to these changes can all have larger macro effects that might not be immediately obvious.
 Also, as with any new technology, scalability and profitability must always be considered when dealing with widespread rollouts of new technology.

 While this article mainly focuses on grocery stores, many of these factors similarly apply to c-stores as well.
 Although we have seen c-stores as a testbed for innovations (most notably Amazon Go), the smaller format makes it unlikely for large investments like that to be scalable and widespread in the near future.
 (A company like Amazon doesn’t have to worry about the profitability of a few experimental c-stores, but a company that is trying to make a profit in this channel will have to focus on innovations that work for every store.)

 With any innovations, it’s important to study and understand how real shoppers react to changes and what impact these new technologies have on shopper behavior.
-VideoMining offers a Front End Deep Dive for Grocery and C-Store that takes a deep look into the real behaviors of real-world shoppers.
+VideoMining offers a Front End Deep Dive for the Grocery and C-Store channels that takes a deep look into the real behaviors of real-world shoppers.
 Also available is a look at changes over the last five years in front-end behavior to benchmark today’s shoppers against the recent past, which will help retailers and manufacturers understand trends and predict how shoppers will change moving forward.
 Contact us to learn more.